Ashwin Mushran

 Ashwin Mushran is an Indian actor and voice over artist.
 He has appeared in numerous movies and plays.
 He is also featured in the movie Quick Gun Murugan, as Dr. Django.
 He also lent his voice into dubbing several foreign media.

 Education

 He was born to a Kashmiri Pandit father and a White British mother of English and German descent.
-Mushran's paternal family were displaced from Kashmir during the Genocide of Kashmiri Hindus in the 1990s due to the Islamic militancy.
+Mushran's paternal family were displaced from Kashmir during the Exodus Of Kashmiri Pandits in the 1990s due to the Islamic militancy.
 Ashwin studied at The Doon School in Dehradun, Uttarakhand and then graduated with a Bachelor of Arts (Honours) degree in English Literature from Hindu College, University of Delhi in New Delhi.
 He then moved to England from India to study acting at the Drama Studio London in Ealing, West London.

 Career

 Ashwin started out with TV commercials which led to him becoming a cast member of the cult Indian TV show, The Great Indian Comedy Show.
 From there he moved on to acting in feature films and has acted in many critically acclaimed films such as Lage Raho Munna Bhai, Life in a Metro and Fashion.
 Ashwin is heavily involved with theatre and is a voice over artiste as well.